-- If you are unable to obtain a covered drug in a timely manner within our service area because there are no in-network pharmacies within a reasonable driving distance that provide 24-hour service. - If you travel outside of our service area and cannot access an in-network pharmacy. - If you are trying to fill a prescription that is not regularly stocked at an accessible network retail or mail-order pharmacy (including high cost and/or unique drugs). - If you are getting a vaccine that is medically necessary but not covered by Medicare Part B and some covered drugs that are administered in your doctor's office. - If you were evacuated or displaced from your residence due to a State or Federally declared disaster or health emergency.
+- You are unable to obtain a covered drug in a timely manner within our service area because there are no in-network pharmacies within a reasonable driving distance that provide 24-hour service. - You travel outside our service area and cannot access an in-network pharmacy. - You are trying to fill a prescription that is not regularly stocked at an accessible in-network retail or mail order pharmacy (including high cost and/or unique drugs). - You are getting a vaccine that is medically necessary but not covered by Medicare Part B and some covered drugs that are administered in your doctor's office. - You were evacuated or displaced from your residence due to a state or federally declared disaster or health emergency. - You were a patient in an emergency department, provider-based clinic, outpatient surgery or other outpatient facility, and your medication was dispensed from an out-of-network pharmacy located in one of these institutions.

-- If you were a patient in an emergency department, provider-based clinic, outpatient surgery or other outpatient facility, and your medication was dispensed from an out-of-network pharmacy located in one of these institutions. - Out-of-network claims will be covered up to a maximum 30-day supply per claim.
-More than one out-of-network fill (per drug) may be allowed during the plan year as long as the reason for using an out-of-network pharmacy is based on one of the circumstances listed above and the out-of-network filling is not routine.
+Out-of-network claims will be covered up to a maximum 30-day supply per claim.
+More than one out-ofnetwork fill (per drug) may be allowed during the plan year as long as the reason for using an out-ofnetwork pharmacy is based on one of the circumstances listed above and the out-of-network filling is not routine.

-In these situations, please check first with customer service to see if there is an in-network pharmacy nearby.
-(Phone numbers for customer service are printed on the back cover of this booklet).
+In these situations, please check first with our member experience team to see if there is an in-network pharmacy nearby.
+(Phone numbers for our member experience team are printed on the back cover of this booklet.)
 You may be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.